dakanji/RefindPlus/BUILDING.md

 #### Install the Netwide Assembler (NASM) with HomeBrew

-The assembler used for Tianocore EDK II builds is the Netwide Assembler (NASM).
+The assembler used for TianoCore EDK II builds is the Netwide Assembler (NASM).

 ```
 $ brew install nasm && brew upgrade nasm